Arab League: Geography

 The Arab League member states cover over 13000000 sqkm and straddles two continents: Africa and Asia.
 The area largely consists of arid deserts, such as the Sahara.
 Nevertheless, it also contains several highly fertile lands like the Nile Valley, the Jubba Valley and Shebelle Valley in the Horn of Africa, the Atlas Mountains in the Maghreb, and the Fertile Crescent that stretches over Mesopotamia and the Levant.
 The area comprises deep forests in southern Arabia and parts of the world's longest river, the Nile.

 Membership

 The Charter of the Arab League, also known as the Pact of the League of Arab States, is the founding treaty of the Arab League.
 Adopted in 1945, it stipulates that "the League of Arab States shall be composed of the independent Arab States that have signed this Pact."

-Initially, in 1945, there were only six members.
-Today, the Arab League has 22 members, including three African countries among the largest by area (Sudan, Algeria and Libya) and the largest country in Western Asia (Saudi Arabia).